[The Tardis in the Matrix] Evangelicals

 To this end, Evangelical clergy developed a church in the marketplace methodology, baptising and marrying all and sundry, running youth clubs, women's and men's groups, fairs and the like, special services, constantly reaching out with the gospel.
 In my early years in Sydney, Parish Papers were the favoured means of providing the gospel in printed format.
 Nearly every church had their Parish Paper, some published monthly and widely distributed.
 These publications contained the usual parish-pump gossip, articles and above all, a gospel presentation.
 And so it was that they communicated the gospel to their wider community and created a spiritual enclave open to everyone.

 During the 1970's this methodology started to fall out of favour with the new generation of Evangelical clergy.
-The trigger was societal change, the drift toward secularism in the Western World (from Jesus to Marx, that's Karl not Groucho, although sometimes I wonder!) and the consequent loss of nominal adherents, eg., Sunday school died a slow death (St.Andrews Cronulla had 800 children attending Sunday school in the 1950s.
-During my time in the 90's it was down to a few dozen).
+The trigger was societal change, both the arrival of the Charismatic movement and the drift toward secularism in the Western World (from Jesus to Marx, that's Karl not Groucho, although sometimes I wonder!).
+This caused a consequent loss of committed and nominal adherents, eg., Sunday school died a slow death - from attendance of hundreds in the 1950's to nothing.
 So, Evangelical clergy looked for answers to the problem, initially finding them in doctrinaire piety / purity - community / the holy-huddle - and then Church Growth accessing / management / marketing / pragmatics - growth.

 I would argue that these ideological moves were nothing more than a move to the fringe with the social justice cause, liberal cause, sacramental cause, etc. The main game has always been the communication of the gospel and the nurture of those who respond, Matt.28:18-20.